 A visit to the power station and a short drive up the hill for a view of Lake Coleridge, makes a great picnic destination, being only an hour or so from Christchurch on sealed roads.

-Lake Coleridge Lodge, near the power station, provides both wonderful accommodation, and morning and afternoon teas, and can weekday guided tours of the power station.
+Lake Coleridge Lodge, near the power station, provides both wonderful accommodation, and morning and afternoon teas, and can organize guided tours of the power station.
 The whole area is a magic place to fish, or just to visit!